zzhang82/web422/notes/angular-components-example.md

 ---
-title: Angular components example
+title: Angular Components Example
 layout: default
 ---

-## Angular components example
+## Angular Components Example

-> This document is being edited.

-> This notice will be removed when the edits are complete.

 In this document, you will create an app with several components.